 Our comprehensive Refund Policy applies to all plans.

 Our product design course is set at an affordable and transparent price to ensure broad access to superior education worldwide.
 In addition, scholarships are sometimes available on a case-by-case basis to make design education even more accessible.

 Scholarship award decisions are based on an applicant's background, education, and work history.

-Reach out to us, and we'll get back to you.
+Fill out this scholarship application, and we’ll get back to you.